-Acknowledgements: Grateful acknowledgement is given for the educational grants from Altana Pharma, AstraZeneca, Boehringer Ingelheim, Chiesi, GlaxoSmithKline, Merck, Sharp & Dohme, Mitsubishi-Tokyo, Novartis, Pfizer, and Schering-Plough.
-The generous contributions of these companies assured that the workshop participants could meet together and publications could be printed for wide distribution.
-The workshop participants, however, are solely responsible for the statements and conclusions in the publications.
+Acknowledgements: Grateful acknowledgement is given for the educational grants from Almiral, AstraZeneca, Boehringer Ingelheim, Chiesi, Dey, GlaxoSmithKline, Mitsubishi Tanabe Pharma, Novartis, Nycomed, Pfizer and Schering-Plough.
+The generous contributions of these companies assured that the participants could meet together and publications could be printed for wide distribu-J. Jre : DO NOT RUTH OR REPRODUCT tion.
+The participants, however, are solely responsible for the statements and conclusions in the publications.